MRAC-IAAC/material_localization/README.md

 ### Environment

+This system was tested under Ubuntu 18.04, with Python 3.8, primarily using OpenCV 4.2 and Numpy 1.18
+Full python enironment is in requirements.txt

+Some util scripts also require Processing 3.

 ### Input Image Processing

 The script at util/process_dataset will scan the directories in data/s2g1_dataset_raw, and rename, crop, and resize images as necessary to form an input set for training.
 It is recomended to add new images to the raw directory and let the script process them rather than processing them by hand.

+The script expects the raw directory to contain one directory for each category, with subdirectories therein describing the images source.
+For instance a photograph the user has taken of a brick wall should be file roughly as so:
+`dataset_raw/brick/photo/IMG_001.jpg`

 ### Setup

 To process the input images and train the classifier, run

-`./setup_detector`
+`./setup_model`

-The script will look for input images in the path data/s2g1_dataset/images, then organized in directories by category name.
+The script will look for input images in the path data/s2g1_dataset/images, organized in directories by category name.

-This will take ~30 minutes to run, mostly due to sampling the database during the feature clustering step.
+This may take ~30 minutes to run, mostly due to sampling the database during the feature clustering step.

 This will produce several files in the 'model/' folder: